bienflorencia/personal-site/content/project/fogones-de-fauna.md

 +++
+title = "Fogones de Fauna"

 # Date this page was created.
 date = 2018-02-16T15:14:17Z

 # Draft
 draft = false

-# Project title.
-title = "Fogones de Fauna"

 # Project summary to display on homepage.
 summary = "The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay."